PrediktorAS/PowerView-UserDocs/Central solution/Alarm list.md

 Shows current alarm state for alarms on plant.

-Alarm area filter show all alarm, Plant alarms and communication alarms and selcet it.
+Alarm area filter show all alarm, Plant alarms and communication alarms and select it.

 Alarm area filter: where we can select the module and individual alarms can show.